shiftyp/rest-in-space/README.md

 1. Navigate to the `express-api` directory
 2. Follow the instructions in `exercise.md` individually
 3. Implement the missing endpoints in the Space Resource API leveraging the documentation and teaching staff to guide your implementation
-4. Test your implementation using the Swagger documentation (which when your server is running is located at [http://localhost:3000/api-docs](http://localhost:3000/api-docs), or a proxied URL on IDX)
+4. Test your implementation using the Swagger documentation (which when your server is running is located at [http://localhost:3000/api-docs](http://localhost:3000/api-docs), or a proxied URL on Firebase Studio)

 ## ⏰ Time Allocation